 As the first airport designed after 9/11, IND combines state-of-the-art security measures with smart design and plenty of public art.
-Speedy service, great restaurants, and plenty of shops to find that perfect souvenir have earned the airport a wall full of accolades, including 2016 Best Airport in North America by Airports Council International (five out of the last six years), Best Overall Passenger Experience by J.D.
-Power and Associates, and Best Airport in America by Condé Nast Traveler.
-It also holds the honor of being the world’s first LEED certified airport and boasts the world’s largest airport-based solar farm.
+Speedy service, great restaurants, and plenty of shops to find that perfect souvenir have earned the airport a wall full of accolades, including Best Airport in North America by Airports Council International (eight years running), and by J.D.
+Power and Associates (two of four years), Best Overall Passenger Experience by J.D.
+Power and Associates, and Best Airport in America by Condé Nast Traveler the past five years.
+It's also the world’s first LEED certified airport and boasts the fastest free Wi-Fi of all U.S. airports.

 Known as the Crossroads of America, Indianapolis is within a day’s drive of over half of the U.S. population and within three hours of Chicago, Louisville, and Cincinnati.
 Traffic congestion is a rarity, visitors find the city’s grid layout straightforward, and downtown features over 73,000 parking spots.